azmigueldario/giardia_mlst_2023/README.md

 ## Approach

-- Collect publicly available and in-house genomes of Assemblages A an B.
+- Collected publicly available and in-house sequenced genomes of Assemblages A an B (`nfcore-fetchngs`)
-- Normalize and apply quality control tools to raw reads
+- Normalized and performed quality control in raw reads to prune fragmented and low quality assemblies (`fastQC + multiQC`)
-- Produce annotated and verified genomes for all parasites
+- Define assemblage of parasites by comprosite (`samtools`)
-- Apply Chewbacca tool to define a core-genome MLST approach
+- Create nextflow pipeline with `chewBBACA` tool commands to define a core-genome MLST schema and evalute it
+- Sensitivity analysis 1: subsampled input genomes to reduce overrepresentation of BC, Canada genomes and re-ran nextflow chewBBACA pipeline (`mash + t-SNE + HDBSCAN`)
+- Sensitivity analysis 2: created phylogenetic trees for the same input genomes used in the cgMLST schema using classic 3 or 6-loci schemas (`chewBBACA + MAFFT + IQTREE`)

 ## Datasets

-Secondary data analysis project to produce a core-genome multi-locus sequence typing (MLST) approach to _Giardia duodenalis_ assemblages A and B parasites
+Secondary data analysis of Giardia intestinalis assembles A and B (parasites of human interest) to produce a core-genome multi-locus sequence typing (MLST) schema

 ## Analysis steps